-The Federal Depository Library Program (FDLP) was established by the authority of Title 44, Section 19 of the U.S. Code.
-Libraries designated as depositories agree to provide free and equal public access to government publications.
-Dupré Library is a Federal Depository of the 3rd U.S. Congressional District.
+The Federal Depository Library Program (FDLP) was established by the authority of Title 44, Section 19 of the U.S. Code (PDF).
+Libraries designated as depositories agree to provide free public access to government publications.
+Edith Garland Dupré Library is a Federal Depository of the 3rd U.S. Congressional District.

 What Subjects are Covered in Government Publications?

 Government publications provide current and historical information on a wide range of subjects: art and architecture, business and economics, consumer protection, criminal justice, culture and folklife, education, energy and the environment, foreign and international relations, health and medicine, labor, laws and regulations, nutrition, and science and technology.
 Government publications include primary and secondary research and information sources.

 What types of Materials, Formats, and Media are Published by the Government and Found in Depository Libraries?

 - Legal Resources

 - Audio and Video Cassettes

 - Digital resources, eBooks and other online collections